The design of the new 64-bits version

 A few years ago, I realized that the version I was working on would sooner or later be outdated, because it was a 32-bits program.
 Upgrading the source to 64-bits was not as straightforward as it might look, because the compiler I used (Powerbasic) is not available in a 64-bits version and may never be.
 So I had to re-write or convert the program anyway.
 I took that opportunity to think about features I had not implemented yet.
 Then I made a list of new functionalities I wanted the new program to have.
 Let me share this list with you.
-Note that this list is a mixture of very diverse nature.
+First of all, some technical issues.

 - The program should be entirely written in Unicode and be able to handle Unicode strings and folder paths.